-With CBD being the latest craze and increasing in popularity daily.
+CBD is increasing in popularity daily.
 Many companies have jumped on the bandwagon to sell CBD, both online and in stores.
 This can leave you wondering about the quality of the CBD products that are on the market.
 How do you tell if your CBD is good quality?
-Since general use of CBD is not regulated by the food and drug administration, it can be a challenge to spot a scam over a legit product.
+Since general use of CBD is not regulated by the food and drug administration, it can be a challenge to recognize a scam product over a legitimate product.

 Safe and Effective

-It’s also important to debunk some of the myths.
-Some think that if it says “full-spectrum,” then it is automatically classified as a quality product.
+It is critically important to debunk some of the myths.
+Some may think that if the label says “full-spectrum,” then it is automatically classified as a quality product.
 However, that’s simply just not the case.
 Whether it’s an isolate or full-spectrum, the quality can vary.
-What you want to look for is that it is a product that has been extracted using a safe method, comes from the hemp plant, and has been lab tested.
+The most important information to look for is if it is a product that has been extracted using a safe method, comes from the hemp plant, and has been lab tested.
 One of the most important ways to recognize good quality is in the 3rd party test results.
 Many products in the market do not show access to 3rd party test results.
 This is imperative.

 The biggest factor in determining if your CBD product is trustworthy is to turn to third-party test results.
 Reputable companies will always pay for non-biased, third-party testing from a laboratory.
-The lab report will analyze the final product to determine if there are any fertilizers or chemicals, as well as providing confirmation for the cannabinoid content.
+The lab report will analyze the final product to determine if there are any fertilizers or chemicals, as well as providing confirmation for the cannabinoid content and potency.

 Determining if CBD is Bad